-India (Jammu and Kashmir, ancient kingdom of Kashmir)
+Culture: India (Jammu & Kashmir, ancient kingdom of Kashmir)

 Four kinnaris dominate the design.
 There are two of these half-avian, half-female celestial creatures flanking the garnet in the center, and another on each side panel, their bird tail abstracted into complex rolling forms.
 Each of the kinnaris holds a thin jeweled chain, and the pair on the central panel also hold between them what seems to be a crown.
 The garnet is a sumptuous but discreet embellishment.